MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/nicolas-longchamps/_index.md

   - Research Assistants and Interns
 ---

-Nicolas Longchamps completed an internship in the MEDomics UdeS lab in the summer of 2022.
-He maintained his connection with the lab by being a part-time research assistant during the fall of 2022.
+Nicolas Longchamps completed an internship in the MEDomicsLab in the summer of 2022.
+He maintained his connection with the lab by being a part-time research assistant since the fall of 2022.